Login

 Ongoing EOR Service Fee

 The service fee is one of the most common costs associated with using an EOR.
-This is additional to setup fees and typically recurs on a monthly, per-employee basis.
-Each EOR provider approaches the service fee differently; some have a fixed fee for all employees, no matter their salary or where they’re based, while other providers have varying fees.
-EOR service fees can range from a couple of hundred dollars per month to over a thousand, depending on your chosen provider.
+This is charged in addition to setup fees and typically recurs on a monthly, per-employee basis.
+Each EOR provider approaches the service fee differently; some have a fixed fee for all global employees, no matter their salary or where they’re based, while other providers have varying fees.

 It’s worth noting that how you pay these costs differs from one EOR to the next.
 Some providers consolidate fees into a single monthly invoice, while others don’t.
 Depending on the EOR and fee type, you may be charged in advance or in arrears.

-Consider the Total Cost of Your EOR
+Consider the Total EOR Cost

 While every EOR has a different price point, it’s important to think about the total cost to your business.
 And that’s not always as simple as a number on the invoice.
 Total cost doesn’t just include the actual fees; it also includes things like time savings, flexibility, and accuracy.